codehsbooks/introcs/Basic-Data-Structures/using-objects.md

     //do something
 }
 ```
 The first blank will contain a name for the keys in the object and the second blank will contain the object that you want to loop over.
-For example, if we wanted to get the items in our menu, we would do so like this:
+For example, if we wanted to print out the items in our menu, we would do so like this:
 ```
 for(var item in menu){
     println(item);